bablulawrence/ppt-to-voice/README.md

-# Generative AI Presenter
+# GenAI Presenter
 ## Generate human-like voice over narrative for presentations using Generative AI

-*  Utilizes the Multimodal Vision Model (GPT-4 Turbo Vision Preview) to interpret slides and create narrative content using visual prompting.
-Since slides often contain infographics, visual cues, etc., this helps to generate more relevant content compared to purely text-based prompting.
+* Use Multimodal Vision Model (GPT-4 Turbo Vision Preview) to interpret slides and create narrative content using visual prompting.
+Since slides often contain infographics, visual cues, etc., this helps to generate more relevant content compared to only text-based prompting.

-* Uses the latest OpenAI text-to-speech(TTS) model to convert content into voice narration, making it more human-like.
+* Use the latest OpenAI text-to-speech(TTS) model to convert content text into voice, making it more human-like.

 * Content is generated based solely on the slides; no additional Speaker notes, or input are required.

-* Is capable of generating an engaging and accurate narrative for presentation with heavy infographics.
+Can generate an engaging and accurate narrative for presentation with heavy infographics.

 ## Demo